sillyjason/auto_data_aggregation/README.md

 <br>

-Let's use a more convenient way to look up the data.
+After the caffeine break, let's use a more convenient way to look up the aggregate data this time.
 Go to **Query** tab.

 ```
 select meta().id,